 5. Their expectations are way too high

 If a client is expecting the moon on a stick without paying very much for it, run away.
 Don't even bother to pick up your notepad or bag.
 Run.
 Run for your life.
 Ok.
 I'm being a tad melodramatic.
-But clients with unrealistic expectations are definitely the stuff of nightmares.
+But clients with unrealistic expectations are the stuff of nightmares.

 Look instead for reasonable clients.
 The type who understand what is and isn't possible.
-Who are willing to give you a chance.
+Who is willing to give you a chance.
 Who doesn't impose impossible deadlines?
 Who knows what can be achieved with the allocated time and budget.
 Those are the kind of people you want to work with.

 6. There's no agenda

 You're sat around a table with four people and no one is leading the meeting.
 In fact, you're expected to.
 And so you ask lots of questions, just to try and take control of the situation.
-It's awkward but you're doing the best you can.
+It's awkward, but you're doing the best you can.

-Yes, a lack of an agenda is worrying but it's also a chance to show your leadership and organisational skills.
+Yes, a lack of an agenda is worrying, but it's also a chance to show your leadership and organisational skills.
 It's also an opportunity to consult and steer the client in a direction where you feel you can add value.

 7. Someone doesn't want you to be there